 We leave Piedmont for Lombardy.
 The first stop on our journey at the pace of colours is Arcumeggia (in the province of Varese): this is the first painted village in Italy, the first open-air gallery founded in 1956.
 There are 168 paintings around the town, created over the years by internationally renowned artists.

 And if Arcumeggia is the first painted village, we cannot leave the region without visiting the cradle of artistic expression in murals.
-We are talking about Valle Camonica (in the province of Bergamo), where a treasure trove of more than 250,000 prehistoric rock engravings is kept, becoming a UNESCO World Heritage Site in 1979.
+We are talking about Valle Camonica (in the province of Bergamo), where a treasure trove of more than 250,000 prehistoric rock engravings, becoming a UNESCO World Heritage Site in 1979.

-The Distretto Culturale Della Valle wanted to create a continuum between past and contemporary art.
+The Distretto Culturale Della Valle wanted to create a past and contemporary art continuum.
 In 2015, it launched the project Wall in Art - Walls of Art in the Valley of Signs.
 Thanks to the visionary Tuscan street artist Ozmo, various wall painters have intervened on the walls made available by the Valley's municipalities, creating a widespread park of public art.

 14. Veneto: Cibiana di Cadore

-Cibiana di Cadore is a village in the province of Belluno whose walls tell its story.
-Some fifty murals celebrate the village's ancient trades, its traditions and its history.
+In Veneto, Cibiana di Cadore is a village in the province of Belluno whose walls tell its story.
+Some fifty murals celebrate the village's ancient tradition and history.

 Over the years, word has spread about these murals increasing in number year by year, bringing it to the attention of international artists, who have come here even from Japan and the former Soviet Union.